dariober/ASCIIGenome/docs/description.rst

 useful for  quickly visualizing genomic data on remote servers.
 The idea is to make `ASCIIGenome` the Vim  of genome viewers.

-As far as I know, the closest program to :code:`ASCIIGenome` is `samtools tview <http://samtools.sourceforge.net/tview.shtml>`_ but
-`ASCIIGenome` offers much more flexibility, similar to popular GUI viewers like the `IGV browser <https://www.broadinstitute.org/igv/>`_.
+As far as I know, the closest program to `ASCIIGenome` is `samtools tview <http://samtools.sourceforge.net/tview.shtml>`_ but `ASCIIGenome` offers much more flexibility, similar to popular GUI viewers like the `IGV browser <https://www.broadinstitute.org/igv/>`_.

 Some key features: